 Places to stay

-There are five huts and five campsites on Lake Waikaremoana.
+There are four huts and five campsites on Lake Waikaremoana.
 These must be booked in advance.

 Camping on the track is only permitted at the designated campsites.